andris9/fetch/README.md

  * **outputEncoding** valid for `fetchUrl`
  * **disableDecoding** valid for `fetchUrl`, set to true to disable automatic charset decoding to utf-8
  * **overrideCharset** valid for `fetchUrl`, set input encoding
+ * **asyncDnsLoookup** use high performance asyncronous DNS resolution based on c-ares instead of a thread pool calling getaddrinfo(3).

 ## Meta object